Learning-based Two-tiered Online Optimization of Region-wide Datacenter Resource Allocation: Proposed Framework Design

 \subsection{Integration with the Low-level MILP}

 With the results from the action converter, our low-level MILP derives the server-to-reservation mapping.
-Since the resource spread across the MSBs and the maximum correlated failure are handled by the PPO agent, our low-level MILP is designed to minimize the movement cost of servers in \eqref{eq: movement_cost_type} and the resource spread across the racks in \eqref{eq: rack_spread}.
-The two essential steps in our low-level MILP to get the server-to-reservation mapping are as follows: \begin{enumerate} \item Given the number of servers the reservation $l$ should get from the MSB $f$, $n_{l,e,f}(t)$, the reservation $l$ gets an even number of servers from the racks in the MSB $f$.
+Since the resource spread across the MSBs and the maximum MSB failure are handled by the PPO agent, our low-level MILP is designed to minimize the movement cost of servers in \eqref{eq: movement_cost_type} and the resource spread across the racks in \eqref{eq: rack_spread}.
+The essential steps in our low-level MILP to get the server-to-reservation mapping are as follows: \begin{enumerate} \item Given the number of servers the reservation $l$ should get from the MSB $f$, $n_{l,e,f}(t)$, the reservation $l$ gets servers evenly from the racks in the MSB $f$.
 We use Algorithm \ref{alg: even_servers_from_racks} to decide how many servers the reservation $l$ should get from all the racks. \item Based on the number of servers every reservation should take from the MSBs, we can get the server-to-reservation mapping.
-The detailed steps are shown in Algorithm \ref{alg: actual_mapping}, and the corresponding pseudocode can be found in Algorithm \ref{alg: actual_mapping_details} in \ref{apdx: algorithms}. \end{enumerate}
+The detailed steps are shown in Algorithm \ref{alg: actual_mapping}, and the corresponding pseudocode can be found in Algorithm \ref{alg: actual_mapping_details} in Appendix \ref{apdx: algorithms}. \end{enumerate}